Haruo Ochi

-Haruo Ochi (越智晴雄, born 7 February 1984) is a Japanese mixed martial artist, who has been professionally competing since 2008.
-He is a two-time and current DEEP Strawweight Champion.
+Haruo Ochi (越智晴雄, born 7 February 1984) is a retired Japanese mixed martial artist, who has professionally competed from 2008 to 2026.
+He is a former two-time DEEP Strawweight Champion.
 According to Fight Matrix he is the #4 strawweight in the world as of October 2020, and is considered to be one of the best current strawweights.

 Mixed martial arts career

 Shooto

 Ochi began his professional career as a flyweight in Shooto.
 His first fight came in early 2008, during Shooto: Shooting Disco 4: Born in the Fighting, when he fought the 0-1-2 Masumi Tozawa.
 Ochi would begin the fight with a left hook knockdown of his opponent, helped by Tozawa being off-balanced.
 Tozawa would, however, prove to be a better striker in the match-up, landing several well placed kicks and knees.
 Late in the second minute of the fight, Ochi shot for a takedown, lifted his opponent, and slammed Tozawa, earning a slam knockout victory in his debut, after just three minutes.

 Ochi fought again during Shooto: Shooto Tradition 2, with his opponent being the streaking Yuta Nezu.
 Ochi would implement a pressuring game, and landed a left hook in the third round which staggered Nezu.
 After following up with a second punch, Nezu's corner threw in the towel.
 This fight would be followed by Ochi's first professional loss, a unanimous decision against Kosuke Eda.

 Looking to bounce back from a loss, Ochi participated in the 2009 Shooto Flyweight Tournament.
 In the first round he would face the DEEP veteran Seiji Akao, who was likewise coming of from a loss.
 Ochi would once again pressure his opponent and win by a first-round TKO.
 A month later Ochi fought Tsuyoshi Okada, winning the fight by an armbar.
 In the tournament finals, Ochi fought the undefeated Keita Yoshida.
 After an evenly matched fight, the bout was ruled a majority draw.
 The judges saw Yoshida as having done more and declared him the tournament winner.

 Ochi fought twice in 2010.
 In his first fight of the year he faced Kono Keita.
 He suffered his second professional loss, again losing by a unanimous decision.
 Subsequently, he fought Hiroaki Ijima during Shooto: The Way of Shooto 6: Like a Tiger, Like a Dragon.
 Ochi won a clear decision, with all three judges awarding him the win.

 Ochi fought five more times under the Shooto banner, losing once and winning four times.
 The most notable fight during this 4–1 run was against Kiyotaka Shimizu.
 Shimizu was at the time the reigning Pancrase Super Flyweight champion, while Ochi came into the fight riding a four fight winning streak and being the #6 ranked flyweight in Shooto.
 Ochi won the fight by a majority decision, with two judges scoring the fight in his favor, as Ochi successfully defended Shimizu's takedowns and dominated the striking exchanges.